5th February 2018

 Although you might not think that city breaks are very family-friendly, there are plenty of places that kids will love.
 Aside from the endless amounts of pizza and ice cream that they can indulge in, children will love a trip to Villa Borghese, the largest public park in Rome.
 Often known as the ‘Park of Museums’, there are plenty of exhibitions to explore, as well as lakes, fountains, temples and statues.

-If you’re wanting to see all of the sights of Rome but don’t fancy the kids getting tired little legs from walking the streets all day, you can get a hop-on-hop-off bus ticket for around £25.00, taking you on a tour around some of the greatest attractions in Rome.
+If you’re wanting to see all of the sights of Rome but don’t fancy the kids getting tired little legs from walking the streets all day, you can get a hop-on-hop-off bus ticket, taking you on a tour around some of the greatest attractions in Rome.
 There’s also audio commentary on board, so you can enjoy learning all about the history behind these iconic sites.

 Whilst many consider the Maldives as a ‘honeymoon’ destination, plenty of people are now choosing to take their children there too.
 If you’re wanting to spend a little more and go further afield on your romantic getaway, then despite a common misconception, the Maldives is a great place for kids.